Takshan/BioX/README.md

 1. Update `CHANGELOG.md` and bump `__version__` in `src/biox/__init__.py`.
 2. Create a git tag like `v0.1.0` and push.
-3. GitHub Actions will build and publish to PyPI using trusted publishing.
+3. GitHub Actions will build and publish to PyPI if `PYPI_API_TOKEN` is configured in repo secrets, or publish locally with Twine.

 ## License